Teresa Evans, Ph.D.

 Mr. Fordtran received his Bachelor of Arts in Computer Graphic Arts from the University of the Incarnate Word, and has been with UT Health San Antonio since 2007, and with Teacher Enrichment Initiatives since 2010.
 He is responsible for all graphic design, social media content, and production of health curricula and promotional documents.
 Mr. Fordtran coordinates with the Research Coordinator, Ms. Kandi Grimes, to ensure that the TEI web site is operational and well maintained.
 He acts as a liaison between project staff and other process/production providers and an information resource in matters related to design practices and specialized computer graphic hardware and software.
 Mr. Fordtran provides staff support for organizing training programs.
 He is responsible for coordinating the printing production of curricula with the UT Health SA Printing Services.

 When Mr. Fordtran isn't working with TEI, he enjoys spending time with his dog and 2 cats, exploring the San Antonio area, and spending time with friend's and family.

-Ms. Riggs is the Program Director of the Teacher Enrichment Leadership Academy (TELA), formerly known as the VBTA, and is the main liaison between participating school districts and UT Health SA.
-Ms. Riggs develops and conducts in-services and trainings for teachers.
+Dr. Rose Riggs is the Program Director of the Teacher Enrichment Leadership Academy (TELA), formerly known as the VBTA, and is the main liaison between participating school districts and UT Health SA.
+Dr. Riggs develops and conducts in-services and trainings for teachers.
 She works one-on-one with teachers on curriculum development, lesson planning, and adaptations of the materials.
-Ms. Riggs assists with the analysis and interpretation of the evaluation materials and coordinates with the teacher writing teams to revise the materials.
+Dr. Riggs assists with the analysis and interpretation of the evaluation materials and coordinates with the teacher writing teams to revise the materials.